-Jake Gyllenhaal delivers a mesmerising performance in Dan Gilroy’s dark drama NIGHTCRAWLER making it one of the movies of the year.
+Jake Gyllenhaal delivers a mesmerising performance in writer/director Dan Gilroy’s dark drama NIGHTCRAWLER making it one of the movies of the year.

 Like I said in my post about the film’s incredible teaser trailer a couple of months ago, I thought Jake Gyllenhaal and a dark story about crime journalism in Los Angeles would make for riveting viewing and how right I was.
 NIGHTCRAWLER, written and directed by Dan Gilroy, is an outstanding debut feature and one of the best movies I’ve seen this year.
 This is a drama that not only contains one of the most original and fascinating characters I’ve seen on film in a long time but also a mesmerising, standout performance from its star Jake Gyllenhaal.